CausAdv: A Causal-based Framework for Detecting Adversarial Examples: Experiments

-\textbf{Architecture} We made our experiments on ImageNet by considering the VGG16 architecture.
-We consider the last convolution layer, denoted \textit{conv13} to compute the counterfactual information (CI) of filters.
-For CIFAR, we use a customized version of the pre-trained VGG16 architecture, achieving a commendable accuracy of 93.15 \% on the CIFAR test set.
-For computing the CI vectors of the CIFAR samples, clean and adversarial, we consider always the last conv layer.
-The CI vectors are computed for all the 1k prototypes of ImageNet and the 10 prototypes of CIFAR, in addition to all the 300 samples for ImageNet, and the 100 samples for CIFAR.
-For the adversarial samples, the CI vectors are computed for every type of attack.
+We perform our experiments on ImageNet using the VGG16 architecture.
+Specifically, we focus on the last convolutional layer, denoted as conv13, to compute the Counterfactual Information (CI) of the filters.
+CI values are computed for all 1k prototype images in ImageNet and the 10 prototypes in CIFAR-10, as well as for all 6000 evaluation samples from ImageNet and 10,000 samples from CIFAR.
+In the case of adversarial examples, CI values are computed separately for each attack type, allowing for a detailed comparative analysis between clean and adversarial instances.

 \textbf{Attacks Setting:}